-Baltra - Santa Cruz IslandAt the Charles Darwin Research Station, scientist can observe the different stages of the recuperation of giant tortoises.
-This facility helps prepare these incredible creature for reintroduction back into their natural environment.
+Baltra - Santa Cruz IslandAt the Charles Darwin Research Station, scientists can observe the different stages of the recuperation of giant tortoises.
+This facility helps prepare these incredible creatures for reintroduction back into their natural environment.
 A giant tortoise can range from as little as three inches as a hatchling up to four feet.

 Floreana is one of the Galapagos' most famous islands due to many unique stories about past settlers.

 First, visit Cormorant Point and explore a large lagoon where an array of birdlide, including flamingos, stilts, and pintail ducks gather in the water.
 In the afternoon, sail for Post Office Bay.
 Home to a unique "post office" which was influenced by 18th century pirates, travelers may leave an addressed postcard or letter in the barrel, then sort through it to find mail which they may bring home and deliver in person.

 Begin your morning in Punta Suarez, one of the most popular and attractive sites in the Galapagos.
 Right off the landing site, view groups of Española marine iguanas basking in the sun.
 Further inland, Nazca and blue-footed boobies nest near the trail.